 Our 300th store

-There were celebrations all round the day we opened our 300th store.
+There are celebrations all round the day we open our 300th store.

-Queues lined the block as we prepared to open the doors of our 300th store, in Wentworthville NSW.
+Queues line the block as we prepare to open the doors of our 300th store, in Wentworthville NSW.

-In just four years, we had experienced unprecedented growth, thanks to the revolution of self-service and dedicated food stores.
+In just four years, we experience unprecedented growth, thanks to the revolution of self-service and dedicated food stores.